Werewolf Feud

 "Werewolf Feud" is the third episode of the first season of the American mockumentary comedy horror television series What We Do in the Shadows, set in the franchise of the same name.
 The episode was written by consulting producer Josh Lieb, and directed by series creator Jemaine Clement.
 It was released on FX on April 10, 2019.

 The series is set in Staten Island, New York City.
 Like the 2014 film, the series follows the lives of vampires in the city.
 These consist of three vampires, Nandor, Laszlo, and Nadja.
 They live alongside Colin Robinson, an energy vampire; and Guillermo, Nandor's familiar.
 The series explores the absurdity and misfortunes experienced by the vampires.
 In the episode, werewolves interfere with Laszlo's topiary, causing the vampires to face them.
-Meanwhile, Colin Robinson meets an office co-worker, who is revealed to be an emotional vampire.
+Meanwhile, Colin's new co-worker turns out to be an emotional vampire.

 According to Nielsen Media Research, the episode was seen by an estimated 0.305 million household viewers and gained a 0.11 ratings share among adults aged 18–49.
 The episode received positive reviews from critics, who praised the humor, originality and special make-up.